vladimirlevchenko/new-repository-for-IN1910/README.md

 # IN1910 – Programming with Scientific Applications

+*This is an edited file*
+The file was edited via nano bash command

 The course IN1910 - Fall 2018 shares its materials at a git repository hosted at UiO, which is also available on JupyterHub

 Please see: